onurbaysan/jekyll-now/_posts/2017-06-28-list-of-beans.md

 ---

 Let’s think we need a list of IMoveable in a class and I need to pass it through property injection in Spring.
-The easiest way is: (shown below).
+The easiest way is:

 ```xml